Nexmo/node-call-tracker/README.md

 ### Using the App

-Call one of the virtual numbers that you  listed on the page.
+Call one of the virtual numbers that you rented.
 The call will be tracked and forwarded to the desired destination number.

 You can see a list of tracked calls by accessing <http://localhost:5000/tracked-calls>.